HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/performance_tuning/kubernetes/rendering_small_config.md

 - Page 8 - Added all mentioned portlets in this section except JSF portlet

 After completing the authoring steps, the anonymous portal user and authenticated users (added to openLDAP) must render the pages.
-Every page request uses a /GET API call (for example, /wps/portal/portletsperf/page1) and there is a response assertion in a sampler to validate the content html in the response body.
+Every page request uses a /GET API call (for example, /wps/portal/portletsperf/page1) and there is a response assertion in a sampler to validate the content HTML in the response body.

 ## Environment